nficano/python-lambda/README.rst

   :alt: Python Versions
   :target: https://pypi.python.org/pypi/python-lambda/

-Python-lambda is a toolset for developing microservices in AWS Lambda.
+Python-lambda is a toolset for developing and deploying *serverless* Python code in AWS Lambda.

 Description
 ===========